Peter Auty: Opera singer

-Auty took the role of Camille in York Light Opera Company's production of The Merry Widow in 1995.
-Subsequently, he moved to the Royal Scottish Academy of Music and Drama where he studied under Peter Alexander Wilson.
+Auty took the role of Camille in Yorklight Opera Company's production of The Merry Widow in 1995.
+Subsequently, he moved to the Royal Scottish Academy of Music and Drama, where he studied under Peter Alexander Wilson alongside training with the British Youth Opera.
 At the summer performance in 1997 of Prokofiev's Betrothal in a Monastery (given as The Duenna), the Opera critic noted "another potentially Wagnerian voice, the tenor Peter Auty, a very young-looking Don Jerome; the voice has that edge of smoky colour one associates with a Siegfried, but still has to settle into its own space and breadth".

 Auty's professional stage debut was with Opera North in 1998.
 With the company, he subsequently sang the roles of Rodolfo in La bohème during the 2001-02 season and Don José in Carmen in 2011.
-At Covent Garden he played the Major-Domo to the Marschallin in the 2000 run of Der Rosenkavalier under Thielemann, Michelis in the 2000 run of The Greek Passion under Mackerras, Flavio in Norma, Maintop in Billy Budd and a Shepherd in Tristan und Isolde in 2000, Roderigo in Otello, Gastone in La Traviata and Third Esquire in Parsifal in 2001, Malcolm in Macbeth in 2002, and Arturo in Lucia di Lammermoor in 2003.
+At Covent Garden he played the Major-Domo to the Marschallin in the 2000 run of Der Rosenkavalier under Thielemann, Michelis in the 2000 run of The Greek Passion under Mackerras, Flavio in Norma, Maintop in Billy Budd and a Shepherd in Tristan und Isolde in 2000, Roderigo in Otello, Gastone in La traviata and Third Esquire in Parsifal in 2001, Malcolm in Macbeth in 2002, and Arturo in Lucia di Lammermoor in 2003.

 Elsewhere in Britain he sang at Glyndebourne Festival Opera (Rodrigo in Verdi's Otello and Nemorino in Donizetti's L'elisir d'amore).
 His Don José for the Glyndebourne tour in 2002 was described as "beautifully sung, deeply troubled".

 There have also been roles with Scottish Opera and English National Opera.
 In other parts of Europe he has appeared in many other venues such as Frankfurt and Rouen.
 For the ENO Rigoletto in 2006, his Duke led a reviewer to comment that his "brilliant top and equally sensitive shaping of lines made him a Duke of real distinction.
 On this and other recent showings, Auty is surely the finest lyric tenor in the Italian repertoire the UK has produced since the young Dennis O'Neill".

 In 2018 he sang the "exhausting" title role in the stage premiere (and UK premiere) of Konstantin Boyarsky's Pushkin at Grange Park Opera.
-As the only non-Russian in the cast "Auty coped heroically with Boyarsky's demanding vocal lines, and emphasized Pushkin's ardour and naiveté, nonchalantly delivering the many quotes (in Russian) that pepper the libretto.
+As the only non-Russian in the cast, "Auty coped heroically with Boyarsky's demanding vocal lines, and emphasized Pushkin's ardour and naiveté, nonchalantly delivering the many quotes (in Russian) that pepper the libretto".

-Auty has also performed concerts with orchestras both in his home country and abroad, such as London Symphony Orchestra conducted by Sir Colin Davis, Iceland Symphony Orchestra conducted by Vladimir Ashkenazy and Royal Flemish Philharmonic led by Edo de Waart.
+Auty has also performed concerts with orchestras both in his home country and abroad, such as the London Symphony Orchestra conducted by Sir Colin Davis, the Iceland Symphony Orchestra conducted by Vladimir Ashkenazy and the Royal Flemish Philharmonic led by Edo de Waart.